hwpdalgleish/ekmeans/README.md

 Input can be provided as a workspace variable or not provided (select in file-section GUI).

+An example of each of these data-types in 2D/3D is provided in this repository.

 # Plot clusters
 Scatterplots 2D/3D clusters, connected by lines to their respective centroids and applies an arbitrary colourcode to aid visualisation.